 What Are Dental Implants?

 Dental implants are titanium anchors we implant into the jawbone that hold replacement teeth in place.
 We attach the implant root, which sits in the jawbone beneath the gum line and the visible tooth, or crown.
 Implants look and feel much like natural teeth.
 They support individual artificial teeth, bridges, and dentures.
+Having a full set of teeth will restore your confidence with a beautiful and symmetrical smile.

 Am I A Candidate For Dental Implants?